foutoucour/TDD-Katas/README.md

  14. [M Farag](https://github.com/MoeFarag)

 ### More flavors
-Lookig for implementation in your technology?
+Looking for implementation in your technology?
 There are more flavors of the repository:

  1. [TDD Katas in .NET Core](https://github.com/garora/TDD-Katas-NETCore)
  2. [TDD Katas in Java](https://github.com/garora/TDD-Katas-Java)